1. Confirm Windows

 C:\Program Files\Common files\ArchestrA\*.*

-C:\Program Files\FactorySuite\*.* (may not exist in newer installations)
+C:\Program Files\FactorySuite\*.* (may not exist in newer

 C:\Program Files\Wonderware\*.*